philcgithub/ansible-cloudbees-ci-trad/README.md

 Created by Phil Cherry, December 2020
 ## Introduction ##
 These playbooks can be used to provision vm's, deploy and do some minimal configuration of CloudBees CI for Traditional in a cluster.
+It does not currently include deploying agents, just the Operations Centre and Client Master(s).
 You may use them and adjust them to your needs, but are not supported by CloudBees.

 **Note:  You will need your own license file for CloudBees CI.**